TamasPalfi/User-stories/README.md

 Member Adds Spondored Content<br>
 Alex will follow the posting photos process.
 Alex will then click add content.
 Alex can choose any of the items and place them anywhere in their photo using a drag and drop method.
 Alex will choose to submit their altered photo.
 The Web Server will receive the request and send it to backend services.
 Backend services will process and post the request.
 Backend will save image to database.
 Admins can access image and add/delete content as they please.<br>
 Member Removes Sponsored Content<br>
 Alex will go to their photo with added content.
 Alex will select options and be given an option to remove content from the photo.
 Alex will be shown what is added content in their photo such that they can navigate to it and choose to remove it.
 Alex will submit their changes.
 The Web Server will receive the request and send it to backend services.
 Backend services will process and post the request.
 Backend services will save image to the database.
 Admins can use image to add/remove/etc. Original poster will not be able to see these changes.

+ ### Member Flags Photo As Inappropriate/Illegal
+Alex is browsing Members Only and comes across a photo they believe to be inappropriate and/or illegal.
+Alex proceeds to select the “Report” button under said photo.
+They are then prompted with a textbox asking for comments on reasoning for reporting the photo.
+Alex enters details on why they believe the content to be inappropriate and/or illegal.
+Alex proceeds to select the “Confirm” button under the textbox.
+After selecting confirm, Alex is returned to the homepage of Members Only.
+After hitting confirm, the web server receives the report.
+The web server sends the report to backend services.
+Backend services will process the report, and send to Administrators for further action.

+### Member Invites Potential New Member
+Alex is enjoying *Member's Only* and wants to enjoy it with their friend Jessica.
+Alex wants to send an invitation link to join *Member's Only*.
+The cost to perform this is 1000 points.
+Alex has the correct amount of points required to invite Jessica, so they navigate to their profile page.
+From their profile page, Alex selects the "Invite New Member" button.
+They are then redirected to a new webpage with a form to fill out.
+The form includes the required fields of email address, name, and an optional dropdown menu of how Alex knows Jessica.
+Alex fills in Jessica's valid email address and her full name.
+Alex does not want *Member's Only* knowing how they know Jessica, so this field is left blank.
+Alex selects "Submit" and is redirected to a page confirming that an invitation link has been sent to Jessica at her provided email address.
+If Jessica joins *Members Only*, Alex receives 50 points.
+If the invitation link expires after 4 days, Alex loses 100 points.
+The Web Server receives the submission and passes it to backend services.
+Backend services receives the submission and sends out an invtation link to the provided email address.
+Backend services keeps track of how long the email has been out before it is accepted or ignored.

+### Member Unfollows Another Member
+Alex has decided he no longer wants to see Brian's updates on *Members Only* because his posts are annoying.
+Thankfully, Alex did not invite Brian so he can do this.
+Alex navigates to Brian's profile page where they select the "Unfollow" button on Brian's page.
+Alex is then met with a confirmation popup, "Are you sure you want to unfollow **Brian**?".
+They confirm their choice to unfollow Brian by selecting the "Yes" button.
+Alex is then redirected to the *Members Only* homepage.
+Alex can no longer see any of Brian's updates - which he is very happy about.
+Backend services removes Brian from Alex's follower's list.

+### Member Blocks Another Member
+Jessica has just broken with Alex, and Alex has been sending threatening messages to Jessica.
+He won't leave her alone on *Member's Only*.
+She has decided that it's in her best interest to block Alex.
+Jessica navigates to Alex's profile page on *Members Only*.
+She selects the "Block" button on Alex's page, where she is met with a confirmation popup with an optional "Reason For Blocking" textbox.
+Jessica decides to give the details of her experience in this textbox.
+She then confirms "Are you sure you want to block **Alex**? **This action cannot be undone.**" Jessica selects the "Yes" confirmation button.
+She is returned to the *Member's Only* homepage, and all communication between Jessica and Alex is blocked.
+Backend services receives information from web server and blocks Alex from accessing Jessica's profile, information and any form of contact.
+The Web Server sends the report to Administrators.
+Administrators review the report, deciding if further action is required.

 </details>